Costco hot dog: The combo deal

 The product varies across countries; the U.S. version consists of a Kirkland brand wiener, some warehouses selling it with a sesame bun, some selling it with a plain bun.
 It is sold as part of a combo deal with a 20 usfloz soda.
 The soda fountains at the Costco food courts were stocked with Coca-Cola products until 2013, when Costco switched to Pepsi products as a cost savings measure for the combo.
 In January 2025, Costco CEO Ron Vachris confirmed that they will revert to Coca-Cola products in early 2025, a process completed throughout every club by the end of the summer.
+In April 2026, Costco announced that they would begin offering a 16.9 fl oz bottle of Kirkland Signature bottled water as a drink option for the combo deal alongside the original fountain drink.

 In 2008, Costco began using its own hot dog factories, reducing supply chain costs.
 A Costco meat processing facility in Tracy, California, that had been around since 2004 began producing hot dogs in 2011, and produced both the hot dogs sold in the food court as well as smaller hot dogs sold in packs.
 The switch also ushered in the usage of non-kosher beef.
 Another facility was opened in Morris, Illinois in 2018.